Mehtab048/COVID-19-ML-Analysis-/README.md

 # COVID-19-ML-Analysis-
-# COVID-19 Patient Condition Prediction using Machine Learning
+# Coronavirus Visualization and Prediction Using Machine Learning Algorithm: Assessing Their Performance

-This project analyzes a real-world COVID-19 dataset using various Machine Learning algorithms to predict patient infection risk and assess algorithm performance.
+This project analyzes a real-world COVID-19 dataset using various Machine Learning algorithms to predict patient infection risk and assess the performance of these algorithms.
 The goal is to support decision-making in resource allocation and patient management during the pandemic.

 ## Problem Statement
 The COVID-19 pandemic created a global health crisis with limited medical resources.
 Accurate early prediction of patient risk helps healthcare providers allocate resources effectively.